miguelmartin75/miguelmartin75.github.io/md/initialization-schemes.md

-Hypothesis.
+---
+title: Initialization schemes
+tags: ml
+---

-Some conditions should be true for a randomly initialized network to learn effectively:
+Hypothesis: some conditions should be true for a randomly initialized network to learn effectively:

 1. Initialization => should be unbiased w.r.t data used
    a.
 Either pick a better initialization scheme, or